This post contains affiliate links.

-While we’re talking about fluid ounces here, most baristas will measure the weight of the liquid in the cup.
+While we’re talking about fluid ounces here, most baristas will measure the weight of the liquid in the cup with a scale.
 The volume is not a good indicator since espresso often has crema (coffee foam) on top.
 And foam isn’t always the same weight per volume.
 So by just looking at the cup, you don’t know how much water was pushed through the grounds.
 A 3 ml difference is very hard to spot by eye, especially if it’s covered with foam, but is a 10% difference in weight if you were aiming for 30 ml.
 That 10% is significant and can lead to a very different tasting espresso.

 Is a Double Espresso Just Two Singles?

 Usually baristas will use more grounds in the basket and brew one double shot.
 However, in some cases a barista can brew two single shots and combine them.
-There are some minor differences in taste because of the difference in brewing.
+There are some minor differences in taste because of the difference in brewing method.
 However, for the vast majority of people this is not noticeable at all.

 Espresso machines often come with different size baskets that can be put in the portafilter.
 Using the right basket for the job is important since how full the basket is with grounds impacts the brewing process.
 Most good baskets will have an indicator etched in somewhere on it that indicates how much grams that basket is good for.
 Other times it just says small, medium, large or can even have a number of cups on it.
 In that case, you’ll just have to weight how much grounds it takes for the basket to be full.

 Besides an espresso machine, there are a few other tools that can make your espresso better.
 Here are my favorites: